kym0761/UnrealEngine_BluetoothPlugin/README.md

 You Can Receive Bluetooth Data from BluetoothDataReceiver.
 And, You Can Read Data with ABluetoothDataReader Actor. (not only AActor, UObject also can do it.)
-There is a Example in BluetoothDataReader.h And .cpp You must know that "My RPM Formula" in "Reader.cpp code" is not Correct Answer. it just a Sample formula.
+There is a Example in BluetoothDataReader.h And .cpp You must know that "My RPM Formula" in "Reader.cpp code" is not Correct Answer. it's just a Sample formula.
 ```